 Left to right: Scott Hurwitz, Sarah Chavkin, Jeff Mann, Brad Wynn, Steve Reiches (Marc Blumenthal and Tony Nocchiero were unavailable at the time this photo was taken.)

 Jeff Mann, President

 Jeff and his wife, Letitia, have been part of the Beth Emet community since 2003.
-They have two children, Katherine, who will be starting her college experience this fall at Northwestern University, and Nathan, who will be an incoming freshman at ETHS.
-Both Katherine and Nathan celebrated their B’nai Mitzvah at Beth Emet.
+They have two children, Katherine, who attends Northwestern University, and Nathan, who attends ETHS.
+Both Katherine and Nathan celebrated their b’nai mitzvah at Beth Emet.
 Jeff spent his post-MBA career working in the private equity industry.
 In addition to his role as President of the Beth Emet Foundation, a role he has held since July of 2014, Jeff previously served on Beth Emet’s board as Treasurer from March of 2011 through March of 2014.
-Jeff is also a member of the T’RUMAH Capital Campaign Committee.
+Jeff is also a co-chair of the T’RUMAH Capital Campaign.

 Marc Blumenthal, Secretary

 The Blumenthal/Veis family joined Beth Emet in 1989.
 The entire family has been active and involved with Beth Emet.
 Previously Marc served on the board, including a three-year term as Vice President, chaired and co-chaired many committees, and represented Beth Emet in the Chicago-wide council.
 He remains involved in the weekly Shabbat Kahal service, often acting as Gabbai or Torah service leader.
 Sharon has served on the Board and on a number of committees, and their children, Brian and Sara, both have held leadership roles in the synagogue youth program.
 Marc is a lawyer and he has used his legal skills to assist the Foundation in reviewing legislation and contracts as well as drafting procedure.